 5 Fun Materials for Cutting Practice Exercises:

-Craft Foam: Craft foam is thicker than paper, but surprisingly, it’s quite a bit easier for little ones to get their scissors through .
-There’s a certain “springy-ness” about craft foam that makes it fun to cut through.
+Craft Foam: Craft foam is thicker than paper, but surprisingly, it’s quite a bit easier for little ones to get their scissors through.
+Craft foam is soft and springy which makes it fun to cut through.

-Curling Ribbon: Scissor blades slice easily through curling ribbon, and because the ribbon is very narrow, it’s a quick and easy snip.
+Curling Ribbon: Scissors slice easily through curling ribbon, and because the ribbon is very narrow, it’s a quick and easy snip.
 It’s perfect for toddlers and preschoolers who are just learning how to use scissors.

 Shredded Paper Strips: When your child is just learning to use scissors, a narrow strip of paper is much easier to cut through than a full size piece of paper.
 A thin strip of paper is easy to grip with one hand, and it requires one quick snip of the blades to cut through it.
 What a feeling of accomplishment when a toddler picks up a strip like this, and chops right through it.
 Once they get the hang of it, they can pick up several strips, or even a handful, and chop through them all at once.